Jana loves compiling and sharing lists about the natural world, science, and history.

 10. First Mars Settlers Could Be An Infection

-In 2019, a professor from Nova Southeastern University published his argument.
-To be fair, it was more of an educated suggestion to put humans on the shelf and allowing microbes to be the first colonists on Mars.
+In 2019, a professor from Nova Southeastern University argued that microbes should be the first colonists on Mars.
 This goes against NASA's strict rules about sterilizing everything that goes into space.
 Shedding germs could corrupt a planet's environment and hamper our understanding of that world.

-But the Red Planet is not just another planet with facts to share.
-This could become the second home of humans.
-For this reason, the University paper said that Mars should be infected with viruses, bacteria, and fungi since the first life on Earth was microbes.
+But the Red Planet is not just another world.
+It could become humanity's second home.
+For this reason, the University said that Mars should be infected with viruses, bacteria, and fungi since the first life on Earth was microbes.
 Repeating those conditions on Mars could lay the foundations necessary to support life.

 Despite the logic, things are not that simple.
 Even if NASA releases its death grip on the “no contaminants” rule, then there remains the problem of Martian biology.
-Radiation and a different environment could cause unexpected mutations or the death of the microbes.
-Before Mars can see its first virus, there need to be a lot more research and policy reviews.
+The planet's radiation and environment could trigger unexpected mutations or the microbes' death.
+Before Mars can see its first virus, there has to be a lot more research and policy reviews.

 9. The Moon's Two Fertile Eras